Comirnaty (Pfizer/BioNTech)

 It is expected that more than half of those vaccinated will get mild side effects lasting for a few days such as tenderness where the injection was given, tiredness and headache.

-About one in ten are likely to develop a fever and swelling at the injection site after vaccination.
+About one in ten can expect to develop a fever and swelling at the injection site after vaccination.

 Mild and moderate side effects, that pass within days, are common after vaccination and usually completely harmless.
 So, if you develop a mild fever or your muscles ache, this is a sign that your immune system is reacting.
 There is no need to contact your doctor about this.
 Further information about the mild and moderate side effects is provided in our information sheet and in the vaccine’s summary of product characteristics at www.ema.europa.eu.

-Please read our information sheet or the product information for details on all the known side effects (see links below).
+Please read the product information for details on all the known side effects (see link at the top of the page).